akiagarwal/cogo-project/1. Routing kong-nginx-app/README.md

-# Running the app :
+# Running the setup :

 ## Step 1